 - Swelling of the face;

-Some manufacturers of drugs known to cause SJS/TEN fail to include adequate warnings on their prescribing labels, boxes or package inserts.
+Some manufacturers of drugs known to cause SJS/TEN fail to include adequate warnings on their prescribing labels, boxes, or package inserts.
 Many medical

 providers also fail to adequately counsel their patients about the early signs of SJS/TEN and the life-threatening implications if the medical intervention is not sought out expeditiously.
 Therefore, some patients continue to ingest the same drug even after the SJS/TEN disease

 process begins, thus, exacerbating the symptoms and worsening the outcome.
 In one study, medical researchers found that early withdrawal of the causative drug reduced the risk of death by 30% for each day before the development of skin blisters.
 SJS/TEN is also frequently misdiagnosed resulting in a delay of treatment, which can, in and of itself, be a claim for medical malpractice.
+A local lawyer familiar with SJS cases could determine whether you have a valid claim.

 There are many possible complications of SJS/TEN, along with varying symptoms.
-First, the skin reaction can lead to a life-threatening conditions, such as meningitis and sepsis.
+First, the skin reaction can lead to life-threatening conditions, such as meningitis and sepsis.

 Meningitis is an infection of the membrane and fluid surrounding the brain and spinal cord.
 Sepsis is an inflammatory infection of the whole body.
 This can occur when bacteria from a major infection enters the bloodstream and spreads throughout the body.
 It is a life-threatening infection because it can cause shock and organ failure.

-If you are diagnosed with SJS/TEN, you may experience eye problems, damage to internal organs and/or permanent skin damage, requiring post-hospitalization follow up with ophthalmologist, pulmonologist and dermatologists, to name a few.
+If you are diagnosed with SJS/TEN, you may experience eye problems, damage to internal organs, and/or permanent skin damage, requiring post-hospitalization follow up with ophthalmologist, pulmonologist and dermatologists, to name a few.

-Contact Our Dedicated Drug Injury Attorneys Today
+Contact Our Atlanta SJS Attorneys Today